 From 1985-2011 he was co-editor of Westerly magazine and is currently a member of the Management Committee of the Westerly Centre.

 Professor Haskell has served in numerous other roles in the literary and academic worlds.
 In 2009 he was invited by the Federal Minister for the Arts to chair the Literature Board of the Australia Council for the Arts for three years, which also meant becoming a Board member of the Australia Council.
-He is a past Director of Australian Poetry Ltd, and is currently Chair of writingWA, Western Australia’s peak writing body.
+He is a past Director of Australian Poetry Ltd, and is currently Secretary of the Perth PEN Centre.

 Dennis has regularly delivered papers at academic conferences and to community groups, and he has given many invited readings of his own poetry, at various venues (ranging from universities to hotels and trains) and events (including conferences and literary festivals), in many locations, including Armidale, Brisbane, Cairns, Canberra, Perth, Sydney, Townsville, England, France, Germany, Hong Kong, India, Ireland, Italy (in both English and Italian), Scotland, Singapore, Spain, Thailand, The Philippines and the USA.